dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/knora-iris.md

 ### Internal Ontology IRIs

-Starting with Knora API v2, Knora makes a distinction between internal and external ontologies.
-Internal ontologies are used in the triplestore, while external ontologies are used in the API.
+Knora makes a distinction between internal and external ontologies.
+Internal ontologies are used in the triplestore, while external ontologies are used in API v2.
 For each internal ontology, there is a corresponding external ontology.
 Some internal ontologies are built into Knora, while others are project-specific.
 Knora automatically generates external ontologies based on project-specific internal ontologies.